×

 So, what are Subtitles then?

 In contrast to same-language captions, subtitles translate the speech.
 Any language combination is possible.
-Making it possible to watch all kinds of foreign-language video content.

 Without subtitles, millions of people wouldn’t have been able to appreciate movies like Life Is Beautiful, All About My Mother, Amélie, and Parasite.
 The same goes for viral adverts, YouTube tutorials or product explainers.